 - Foreign drivers are unable to delay payment.
 If a driver refuses to pay (whether they are a UK or EU driver), their HGV could be immobilised.

-Freightlink will be able to arrange your Kent Access Permit for you.
+Freightlink can arrange your Kent Access Permit for you.
+Now available at checkout when making your booking.
 Simply provide us with the required documentation and you'll be good to go.
-More details coming soon.